-A. All employees participating in the same Shared-Work plan must be treated equally, with the same percentage of hours reduced.
-However, there may be multiple Shared-Work plans for an employer covering different departments, shifts or units.
-For example, one Shared-Work plan may reduce the employeesâ€™ hours by 25 percent and another plan may reduce hours by 40 percent.
+A. All employees participating in the same shared-work plan must be treated equally, with the same percentage of hours reduced.
+However, there may be multiple shared-work plans for an employer covering different departments, shifts or units.
+For example, one shared-work plan may reduce the employeesâ€™ hours by 25 percent and another plan may reduce hours by 40 percent.

-Q. How long can my employees receive Shared-Work benefits?
+Q. How long can my employees receive shared-work benefits?

-A. Assuming an employee is otherwise eligible for UC, he or she may receive Shared-Work benefits until their regular unemployment compensation entitlement ends or until the Shared-Work plan ends, whichever occurs first.
-The employee may be entitled to regular UC benefits following the conclusion of a Shared-Work plan if he or she doesnâ€™t return to normal work hours.
+A. Assuming an employee is otherwise eligible for UC, he or she may receive shared-work benefits until their regular unemployment compensation entitlement ends or until the shared-work plan ends, whichever occurs first.
+The employee may be entitled to regular UC benefits following the conclusion of a shared-work plan if he or she doesnâ€™t return to normal work hours.

-Q. Can I terminate the Shared-Work plan?
+Q. Can I terminate a shared-work plan?

-Q. Can I lay off some of the workers participating in a Shared-Work plan and continue the plan with the remaining individuals?
+Q. Can I lay off some of the workers participating in a shared-work plan and continue the plan with the remaining individuals?

 Q. Can an employee work for another employer during the time his or her hours are reduced?

 A. Yes.
-However, this could affect the employeeâ€™s eligibility for regular UC benefits.
+However, after the shared-work plan ends work with another employer could affect the employeeâ€™s eligibility for regular UC benefits.

-Q. Must an employee actively seek other work or accept other work while participating in Shared-Work?
+Q. Must an employee actively seek other work or accept other work while participating in shared-work?

 Q. What happens if an employee receives holiday, sick or vacation pay?

-Q. How are Shared-Work benefits charged?
+Q. How are shared-work benefits charged?

-Q. How do I begin the Shared-Work program?
+Q. How do I begin the shared-work program?

-A. The first step is to complete a Pennsylvania UC Shared-Work Plan Application.
-Applications are available from the L&I website www.uc.pa.gov, or by writing to the Office of UC Benefits, Attn: Shared-Work, 651 Boas St â€“ Room 610, Harrisburg, PA 17121.
+A. The first step is for the employer to complete a Pennsylvania UC shared-work plan application.
+Applications are available from the L&I UC website www.uc.pa.gov, or by writing to the Office of UC Benefits, Attn: shared-work, 651 Boas St â€“ Room 610, Harrisburg, PA 17121.

-Q. How will I know if my Shared-Work plan is approved?
+Q. How will I know if my shared-work plan is approved?

 Q. What other responsibilities do I have after the plan is approved?